-The University of Southern Queensland's Bachelor of Nursing degree consists of coursework, clinical simulation in campus laboratories and clinical experience (840 hours) in a variety of healthcare settings.
+The University of Southern Queensland's Bachelor of Nursing prepares you for practice as a registered nurse.
+The program consists of coursework, clinical simulation in campus laboratories and clinical experience (840 hours) in a variety of healthcare settings.
 Clinical experience is mainly in the Toowoomba and Fraser Coast Health Districts.
 For distance students, the on-campus part can be studied in intensive residential schools each semester.

 A Bachelor of Nursing in Australia is a 3-year degree, though the timeframe can be different with distance learning.
 Accelerated (year-round) study may allow the course to be completed in two years full-time or four years part-time.